revk/ESP32-Faikin/Manuals/DoC.md

 It is the opinion of the manufacturer that we have complied with Schedule 1 & 2, and 5.1-1 of ETSI EN 303 645.
 Specifically that where passwords are used, they are user specified, and that we have a vulnerability disclosure policy, etc.

-- Normal web access to controls for your aircon on the Faikin have no passwords.
+- Normal web access to controls for your aircon on the Faikout have no passwords.
 - Access to settings can have no password, or can have a user specified password.

 # Vulnerability disclosure policy